sebald/melodrama/README.md

   README.md
 ```

-While bootstrapping Melodrama will ask you:
+While bootstrapping, Melodrama will ask you:

 - If you want to use a theme (fetched from the npm registry)
 - If you want to use syntax highlighting